Worldwide Shipping | Free Local Deliveries for Orders Above SGD$200

 The Zhuque 1st Grade bridges are made from the finest tonewoods originating from the Ming and Qing Dynasty.

-Imparting a warm, creamy and airy tone, it is favoured for those who are interested in a boost in the high registers in their Guzheng.
+Imparting a warm, creamy and airy tone, it is favored for those who are interested in a boost in the high registers in their Guzheng.

 Only 2 left in stock